 Is attempting to commit a crime itself a crime?
-In the State of New York, the answer is yes, and if you are charged with what is called an “inchoate” offense on Long Island, you’ll need the advice and services of a Nassau County criminal defense lawyer.
+In the State of New York, the answer is yes, and if you are charged with what is called an “inchoate” offense on Long Island, you’ll need the advice and services of a professional lawyer for legal defense.

 What is the definition of an inchoate offense in New York?
 If you attempt to commit a crime, and that attempt is a failure, what criminal charges can be brought against you?
 And if you are convicted of attempting to commit a crime in New York, what penalties can you expect?

 If you’ll keep reading, those questions will be answered in this brief discussion of inchoate and attempted crimes in New York.
 You’ll also learn what the right Nassau County inchoate offense attorney will do on your behalf if you are charged with attempting to commit a crime.

 Inchoate crimes may be considered “incomplete” crimes.
 What these offenses have in common is an actual intent to commit a crime, but the intended crime does not need to have been “completed” in order for the state to bring criminal charges or to win a criminal conviction.

 Inchoate crimes in New York include conspiracy, criminal solicitation, and attempting to commit a crime.
 Conspiracy happens when two or more people work together to commit a crime.
 Solicitation is asking, demanding, or attempting to persuade someone else to commit a crime.